Updated Dec. 3, 2019.

-Several reports of new resistant traits in the weedy Amaranths were announced recently.
-First, Illinois reported two populations of waterhemp resistant to metolachlor and other Group 15 herbicides.
-This was followed by reports of metolachlor and then 2,4-D resistance in Palmer amaranth by Arkansas and Kansas, respectively.
+Several new herbicide-resistant biotypes in the weedy amaranths were announced within the last year.
+First, Illinois reported two populations of waterhemp resistant to metolachlor and other Group 15 herbicides (Hager, 2019).
+This was followed by reports of metolachlor and then 2,4-D resistance in Palmer amaranth by Arkansas and Kansas (Peterson et al., 2019), respectively.
 The Kansas Palmer amaranth population is also resistant to dicamba.
-Although only Illinois has confirmed the resistance mechanism in these populations is metabolism-based, there is a good likelihood that each of these cases is due to the weeds ability to rapidly degrade the herbicide.
-In this article I will review herbicide metabolism by plants, and discuss why metabolism-based resistance poses a bigger threat than target site-based resistance.
-Less is known about many aspects of metabolism-based resistance than with target site-based resistance, and in-depth papers detailing the newest resistance cases have yet to be published.
-Thus, some of the information below is speculation on my part.
+Although only Illinois has confirmed the resistance mechanism in these populations is metabolism-based, there is a good likelihood that each of these cases is due to the weeds enhanced ability to degrade the herbicide.
+This article will review herbicide metabolism by plants and describe why metabolism-based resistance (MBR) poses a bigger threat than target site-based resistance.
+Less is known about many aspects of MBR than target site-based resistance, and in-depth papers detailing the newest resistance cases have yet to be published.
+Thus, some of the information in this article is speculation by the author.

 Basics of metabolism-based resistance

-Herbicide metabolism is typically described as a three-phase process, although some herbicides don’t require the first step (Figure 1).
+Herbicide metabolism is generally described as a three-phase process, although some herbicides don’t require the first step (Figure 1).
 Phase I involves a slight modification of the herbicide molecule which predisposes it to further modification.
 Phase II involves combining the modified herbicide with another compound (sugar, glutathione, etc.) that facilitates the final step.
-Phase III involves transport enzymes that move the herbicide into the cell vacuole (often described as a cell’s garbage can) or outside of the cell into the intracellular space.
+Phase III uses transport enzymes to move the herbicide into the cell vacuole (often described as a cell’s garbage can) or outside of the cell in the intracellular space.
 Movement of the herbicide to these areas isolates the herbicide from the target site.
 Some herbicides are further degraded in the vacuole.

-Both plants and animals use the same enzyme families for these processes (Table 1), but plants typically have more versions of these enzymes than animals.
-For example, rice has more than 360 genes for cytochrome P450 enzymes (Phase I reactions), whereas humans have less than 60.
+Both plants and animals use the same enzyme families for these processes, but plants typically have more versions of the enzymes than animals (Table 1).
+For example, rice has more than 360 genes for cytochrome P450 (Phase I reactions), whereas humans have less than 60.
 The large number of genes allows an organism to process a wide variety of molecules.
 Plants probably have more genes for these enzymes than animals since they have less ability to control their exposure to toxins.
 Animals can modify their diet to reduce the intake of toxins, or physically leave areas with toxins – plants don’t have these options.

-Many herbicide formulations include safeners that increase the crop’s tolerance to the herbicide by enhancing metabolism by the crop.
+Many herbicide formulations include safeners that increase crop tolerance to a herbicide by enhancing herbicide metabolism in the crop.
 Several Group 15 products (Dual II Magnum, Harness, Surpass, et al.) include safeners that enhance the activity of glutathione S-transferase (Phase II).
-Accent Q, Balance Flexx, Corvus, Status and other products include safeners that increase the activity of cytochrome P450 (Phase I).
+Accent Q, Balance Flexx, Corvus, and other products include safeners that increase the activity of cytochrome P450 (Phase I).

 Why should we be concerned about metabolism-based resistance?

-The concern with metabolism-based resistance is that an alteration in herbicide metabolism providing resistance to one herbicide group may provide cross-resistance to several classes of herbicides.
-This is well documented in Australia; widespread metabolism-based resistance has led to the development of harvest weed seed control and other alternative weed management strategies.
+The concern with MBR is that an alteration in herbicide metabolism providing resistance to one herbicide group may provide cross-resistance to multiple herbicide groups.
+This is well documented in Australia; widespread MBR has resulted in the loss of the majority of herbicide tools for several weeds and led to the widespread adoption of harvest weed seed control and other alternative weed management strategies.

-The recently reported metolachlor resistant waterhemp (IL) and 2,4-D resistant Palmer amaranth (KS) occurred in populations that were already resistant to Group 27 herbicides.
-Illinois researchers previously reported a Group 27 resistant waterhemp that was resistant to 2,4-D. Group 27 resistance in waterhemp is due to increased activity of cytochrome P450 enzymes.
-Metolachlor and 2,4-D resistance in other weed species has been linked with increased activity of cytochrome P450.
-It is possible, if not likely, that the genes providing resistance to the Group 27 herbicides are responsible for the new resistances in the recently identified populations.
+The metolachlor resistant waterhemp in Illinois and 2,4-D resistant Palmer amaranth in Kansas were found in populations known to be resistant to Group 27 herbicides.
+Illinois researchers previously reported a Group 27 resistant waterhemp that was also resistant to 2,4-D. Group 27 resistance in waterhemp, and metolachlor and 2,4-D resistance in other weed species have all been linked with increased activity of cytochrome P450.
+It is possible, if not likely, that the genes responsible for Group 27 resistance in the recently discovered Group 4 and 15 resistant Amaranthus populations are also responsible for the new resistances.
 It is important to note that not all Group 27 resistant populations have resistance to these other herbicide groups.
 Dr. Owen’s group screened several populations of Group 27 resistant waterhemp from Iowa and did not find any with 2,4-D resistance.

-We have moved into an era where metabolism-based resistance will increase in importance.
-The potential for metabolism-based resistance to provide cross-resistance to herbicides that have not been heavily relied on in the past is a real threat to our current production system.
-It is critical to develop herbicide programs that: 1) rely on multiple effective herbicide groups, and 2) provide full-season control.
+We have moved into an era where MBR will increase in importance.
+The potential for MBR to provide cross-resistance to multiple herbicide groups is a threat to our current production system.
+It is critical to develop herbicide programs that rely on multiple effective herbicide groups and provide full-season weed control, therefore minimizing seed production.
 However, herbicides alone cannot win this battle.
 Production systems must be evaluated to determine what alternative strategies can be used to supplement herbicides.
 While strategies such as increased crop competitiveness via narrow-row spacing or planting cover crops do not provide the ‘big impact’ of herbicides, their contribution to suppressing weeds can make the difference between long-term success or failure in weed management.

 Yu, Q. and S. Powles.
 2014.
 Metabolism-based herbicide resistance and cross-resistance in crop weeds: A threat to herbicide sustainability and global crop production.
 Pl.
 Phys.
 166:1106-1118.